-Walking around in short spurts, drinking fluids, and putting up your feet when sitting are all quick and simple things that you can do to keep your swollen feet at bay!
+Walking around in short spurts, drinking fluids, and putting up your feet when sitting are all quick and simple things that you can do to get rid of your swollen feet!

 If you find that you are concerned by just how swollen your feet are, it’s always a good idea to talk to your doctor and see if he/she has any further advice on how to reverse the swelling of your feet.